pynvme/pynvme/doc/features.rst

 Notice
 ^^^^^^

-The Qpair object is created on a Controller object.
+The Qpair object is created with a Controller object.
 So, users create the Qpair after the Controller.
 On the other side, users should free Qpair before the Controller.
-Without explicit `del` in Python scripts, Python may not garbage collect these objects in the right order.
-We recommend to use pytest in your tests.
-The fixture `nvme0` is defined as session scope, and so the Controller is always created before any Qpair, and deleted after any Qpair.
+We recommend to use pytest and its fixture `nvme0`.
+It always creates controller before qpairs, and deletes controller after any qpairs.

-Qpair objects may be reclaimed by Python Garbage Collection, when they are not used in the scripts.
-So, qpairs would be deleted implicitly.
-If you really want to keep qpairs alive, remember to keep their references as this example:
+Qpair objects may be reclaimed by Python Garbage Collection, when they are not used in the script.
+So, qpairs would be deleted and qid would be reused.
+If you really want to keep qpairs alive, remember to keep their references, for example, in a list:

 .. code-block:: python